jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

 Message~new
 -------------

-Inconsistency with the instruction 'forward'.
+Inconsistency with the instruction `FORWARD`.
-Here, "Array" is followed by a mandatory array.
+Here, `"Array"` is followed by a mandatory array.
-There, ARRAY is followed by a list of arguments.
-ARGUMENTS is followed by a mandatory array.
+There, `ARRAY` is followed by a list of arguments. `ARGUMENTS` is followed by a mandatory array.

     >>-new(-target-,-messagename-+-------------------------------------------------------+-)--><
                                  +-,-"Individual"--| Arguments |-------------------------+